sa-tre/satre-specification/docs/source/standard.md

 ### 4.2 Encryption

-The ability of the organisation to deploy and manage encryption to protect information assets, including data for TRE research projects.
+The ability of the TRE organisation to deploy and manage encryption to protect information assets, including data for TRE research projects.

 | Statement                                             | Guidance                                                                                                                                                                                                                                                                                                                                                                                                          |
 | ----------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |